 Step 3: Assess Existing Security Controls

-Enumerate all the controls you already have to detect, prevent, and respond to security threats and risks.
+List all the controls you already use to detect, prevent, and respond to security threats and risks.
 Do you have firewalls?
 Intrusion detection systems?
 Automated alerting systems like SIEM?
 Employee training?

 Identify these controls and assess their effectiveness in preventing and revealing security issues.
 Determine which controls should be strengthened and whether new controls should be added to the security ecosystem.